brianrp2000/NumberGuessGame/README.md

    - Click **Finish**

 ### Create the Controller Class
+1. Look and click at the left side of the window for the **Project** tab
+2. Click on **NumberGuessGame**
-1. Create the app package
+3. Create the app package
    - On the left side of the window, right-click the **src** file
    <br><img src="/images/src-image.png" alt="src-image" height= 100 width = 200><br>
    - Click **New**
    - Click **Package**
    - Enter the name of the package, which is **app**
-2. Create a java class inside the **app** package
+4. Create a java class inside the **app** package
    - On the left side of the window, right-click the **app** package
    <br><img src="/images/app-image.png" alt="app-image" height= 100 width = 200><br>
    - Click **New**
    - Click **Java Class**
    - Enter the name of the class, which is **Controller**
    <br><img src="/images/controller-java-class-name.png" alt="controller-java-class-name-image" height= 100 width = 200><br>
- 3. Make the class **Controller** the main driver by adding the following line inside its curly brackets
+ 5. Make the class **Controller** the main driver by adding the following line inside its curly brackets
 ```java
 package app;
 public class Controller{